Skip to Content

 Summary

 If you think you might have hereditary hearing loss, make an appointment with your GP.
-They will then send you to an audiologist for a full hearing test and personalised advice.
+They'll refer you to an audiologist for a full hearing test and clear, independent advice on what can help.

 Why Choose Us?